metosin/lein-simulflow/README.md

   - [ ] Conjure up some sequence diagrams...
 - Is it a good idea to define output dirs for the tasks
   - Would it be simpler to just define from which other tasks the task depends?
+- Might be this feature should be built into Leinigen and plugins would implement some API.

+## Contact

+Ping `Deraen` on Freenode irc.

+I would like to hear if you have thoughts about how to solve the problem of many long running lein tasks, about this implementation or if you think that that the problem is non-existent.